 To properly explore the valley’s in-between wine-producing villages and castles, charter a boat or rent a bike and follow the wonderfully flat cycle path running along both sides of the Danube between Krems and Melk.

-And for a highly scenic drive, the rural village of Zell am Ziller is the start of the 12km Gerlos Alpine Road, which links the Zillertal to the Krimml Waterfall in the Hohe Tauern NP.
+Whether looking for skiing, hiking, or a scenic drive, you’re sure to find it in Zillertal Valley.
+The tourist town of Mayrhofen provides easy access to the Harakiri, Austria’s steepest piste, and the popular Hintertux Glacier, where snow is guaranteed year-round.
+From the adorable village of Ginzling, a toll road snakes up the valley to the Schlegeisspeicher reservoir, the trailhead for the stunning Olpererhütte hike.
+And the rural village of Zell am Ziller is the start of the 12km Gerlos Alpine Road, which links the Zillertal to the Krimml Waterfall in the Hohe Tauern NP.

-Graz, the photogenic and fabulously relaxed capital of Styria, is one of Austria’s most beautiful sites.
+Graz, Styria’s photogenic and fabulously relaxed capital, is one of Austria’s most beautiful sites.
 Some of its highlights include climbing to the peak of Schlossberg, strolling around the old town (Altstadt), and soaking in the culture at the fine-art collections of the Landesmuseum Joanneum and the Baroque Eggenberg Palace.

 Plus, it is also a good base from which to venture out into the vineyards and pumpkin fields of the rural southeast.